Yes, America's Anchorman is away and this is your undocumented Anchorman sitting in.

 Okay.

-A nice quiet American.
+A nice, quiet American.

 Really?

-That's uh a nice quiet American.
+That's a nice, quiet American.

 That's the code again, isn't it?